July 30, 2020 | By Brandon Hartsaw

 For many business leaders facing the problem of scale, the answer lies in outsourcing key responsibilities to a Professional Employer Organization (PEO).
 Such a decision can help to control costs, reduce risk, and relieve the burden of a potentially overwhelming level of administrative tasks.

 The benefits of onboarding a PEO may be something you've been considering for a while now.
-What you might not be aware of, however, is that some PEOs are IRS certified and some are not.
+However, first, you should know the differences between PEOs with and without certification from the IRS.

 Annual Audits - Any PEO who desires certification must learn to love audits.
-The PEO is required to at least work with a CPA to submit annual independent financial statement audits to the IRS without lapse.
+The PEO must at least work with a CPA to submit annual independent financial statement audits to the IRS without lapse.

 Quarterly CPA Attestations - More than mere audits, CPEOs must also provide the IRS with quarterly proof of payment for all employment taxes.
 Each of these statements must also include an attestation by a CPA.